justnonamenoname/lifeticle/readme.txt

 Phenomenal consciousness is the sum of sensations/qualia.
 Other brain functions are not part of phenomenal consciousness.

 Survival
-The theory of death, the necessity of cryonics, and the importance of preserving the body of the deceased
+The theory of death, the necessity of cryonics, and the importance of preserving the deceased's body

 Lifeticle's existence